dair-ai/MLOPs-Primer/README.md

 **MLOps: From Model-centric to Data-centric AI** - A recent talk on MLOps by Andrew Ng focuses on the discussion of moving from model-centric approaches to data-centric approaches for machine learning.

 🔗 https://youtu.be/06-AZXmwHjo

+---

+This collection is far from exhaustive but it should provide a good foundation to start learning about MLOPs.
+Reach out on [Twitter](https://twitter.com/omarsar0) if you have any questions.